ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 Now ioBroker should start again and in the "Log" tab you can see that all adapters that were installed on the old system are being newly installed by npm.

-Now a little patience has to be applied and iobroker can be done easily.
+Now a little patience has to be applied and iobroker can be easily done.
 In the instances you can see which adapters are gradually installed.
-All adapters that are still being installed or are on hold do not yet have an icon in the instances.
+All adapters that are still being installed or are on hold have no icon in the instances.
 Please do not restart ioBroker, at most refresh the view with F5 every now and then until all instances have an icon.

 Depending on the size of the installation and the speed of your computer and the internet connection, this can easily take 2-3 hours.